vnblog-tech/vcron/README.md

 # Overview
-This project fork from: https://github.com/jhuckaby/Cronicle with some new feature:
+This project fork from: [jhuckaby/Cronicle](https://github.com/jhuckaby/Cronicle) with some new features:

 * OAuth 2
 * Vietnamese language